Nobuo Okishio: Formulation of labor embodied value

 Okishio showed how Marxian value is determined quantitatively.
-The value equation presented by Okishio determines the amount of labor directly and indirectly needed to produce one unit of commodity as follows.
+The value equation presented by Okishio determines the amount of labor directly and indirectly needed to produce one unit of a commodity as follows:

 where $a_{ij}$ is the amount of $j$-th goods and $\tau_i$ is the direct labor input needed to produce one unit of $i$-th goods.
-He first got this idea when he was writing “On Exchange Theory” in 1954 in Japanese and a little later in 1955 more clearly wrote in English paper “Monopoly and the Rates of Profits” Kobe University Economic Review.
+He first got this idea when he was writing “On Exchange Theory” in 1954 in Japanese, and in 1955 published a revised version in English as “Monopoly and the Rates of Profits” in Kobe University Economic Review.

 Fundamental Marxian theorem

-Using this equation Okishio proved Marx’s fundamental proposition that the exploitation of surplus labor is the necessary condition for the existence of positive profit, later called as Fundamental Marxian Theorem by Michio Morishima.
-This proof has some characteristics.
-First, it does not preclude the acceptance of value theory in advance.
-Starting from the existence of profit expressed in price terms, we can deduct the existence of surplus value as a logical consequence.
-This is the opposite way to Marx, who started from value and reached price and profit.
-Okishio’s proof has effects to persuade the validity of Marxian propositions to much more non-Marxian economists at present.
+Using this equation, Okishio proved Marx's fundamental proposition that the exploitation of surplus labor is the necessary condition for the existence of positive profit, later called the Fundamental Marxian Theorem by Michio Morishima.
+This proof is notable in that it does not rely on Marx's theory of value.
+Instead, the existence of surplus value can be deduced as a logical consequence of the existence of profit expressed in terms of price.
+This is the opposite of the approach taken by Marx, who started with a theory of value and used it to explain price and profit.
+After its publication, Okishio's proof persuaded many non-Marxian economists of the validity of Marx's theory of exploitation.

 Measurement

-According to this value equation we can make quantitative measurements using input-output tables developed after World War Two.
-Okishio himself tried it at the first time in 1958 in Japanese economy and since then we have many measurement investigations in many countries.
-Measurements from 1955 to 1985 in Japanese economy show that values and prices move differently in the short run but in the long run these two magnitudes very much coincidentally move.
-Thus at least in the long run values can be said to be playing a gravitating role of prices.
+The value equation given above can be used to make quantitative measurements using input–output tables, a technique developed after World War II.
+Okishio first performed these measurements in 1958, using data from the Japanese economy.
+Subsequent analyses have been performed on other countries as well.
+Measurements from 1955 to 1985 in the Japanese economy show that values and prices appear to have low correlation across short time scales, but are very highly correlated across longer time scales.
+Thus, Okishio argues that prices tend to gravitate toward values in the long run.